-So you want to know how to get rid of acne, do you?
+So you want to know how to get rid of acne fast, effectively, and forever?

 Well so did we!

-Many of them proved to be great ways to treat acne, but a few of them ended up being, well…duds.
+Most of them proved to be great ways to treat acne.

 Then, we made an awesome infographic to break it all down for you!!